 (10) Visit the world’s largest display of penile parts – Yes, you read that correctly, Reykjavík has a penis museum.
 Here we saw specimens of all sorts, from whales to horses to human (in cast form)!

 Tip: The entrance fee to the museum can only be paid in cash so be sure to have some with you!

-(11) Get an unparalleled view of the city at Hallgrimskirkja – Though Hallgrimskirkja church is truly an impressive building in and of itself, we found the view to be truly breathtaking.
-When taking the elevator up to its observation deck (for a very modest price of $3-4) you can get a 360 degree view of the city.
-This building is actually the tallest structure in the city centre.
+(11) Get an unparalleled view of the city at Hallgrimskirkja – Though Hallgrimskirkja church is truly an impressive building in and of itself, we found the view at the top to be the best part.
+I was truly breathtaking.
+When taking the elevator up to its observation deck (for a very modest price of $3-4) you can get a 360 degree view of the city since this building is actually the tallest structure in the city centre.

 Tip: Be sure to come early in order to avoid the crowds!
 The church opens as early as 9AM.

 (12) Participate in the city’s weekly pub crawl – Reykjavík has a fantastic bar scene.
 Though we unfortunately did not get to experience it at its full extent as we were there on Sunday and Monday night, the city is rumoured to have an unparalleled pub crawl on weekends.